latenitefilms/MarkerToolbox/docs/how-to-use.md

 The default prompt is:

+> ```
-> Your job is to transform emailed timecode notes from a client into a JSON file.
+> Your job is to convert human written notes about a single video edit from a client into JSON data for a video editor to action.
 >
-> You should only ever reply with the JSON output.
+> You should only ever reply with the JSON data.
 No further comments or explanation is required.
 >
 > The JSON format should be as follows:
 >
-> [{"timestamp":"<Seconds>","comment":"<Comment>"},...]
+> [{\"timestamp\":\"<Seconds>\",\"comment\":\"<Comment>\"},...]
 >
-> Any timecode value (i.e. "HH:MM:SS:FF" for hours, minutes, seconds and frames), should be converted into seconds.
+> The <Seconds> value should never be below zero.
 >
-> The frame rate of all timecode values, and frame values should be <FRAMERATE>.
+> SMPTE timecode values (i.e. \"HH:MM:SS:FF\" for hours, minutes, seconds and frames), should be converted into seconds.
 >
-> If another time value is described, you should make your best guess as to what that time value should be.
+> The frame rate of all SMTPE timecode values, and frame explanations (i.e. '300 frames later') should be <FRAMERATE>.
 >
-> For example, if I said the frame rate was 25fps, and the email said:
+> For example, if I said the frame rate was 25fps, and the notes said:
 >
 > 1sec: I really like this shot
 > 00:00:02 Please remove this shot